johbry17/DC-AirBnB-SQL-Database/DESIGN.md

 index on host_id and neighbourhood_id to speed joins

 Index lat_long to speed loading of map markers

+Split off categorical data from listings into separate table.

 ?Create views for plotly plots?